 - 5.15.1 Domestic abuse can be a single incident or a pattern of incidents.
-It can also include psychological, physical, sexual, financial or emotional acts of abuse. - 5.15.2 Cardinal Newman recognises that children can be a victim of Domestic Abuse by seeing, hearing or experiencing the effects or suffering domestic abuse in their own personal relationships.
-These all have a detrimental impact on children's health, well-being, development and ability to learn.
-When there is a concern or disclosure of domestic abuse Operation Encompass can be contacted on 0204 513 9990 for guidance.
+It can also include psychological, physical, sexual, financial or emotional acts of abuse. - 5.15.2 The school recognises that children can be a victim of Domestic Abuse by seeing, hearing or experiencing the effects or suffering domestic abuse in their own personal relationships.
+These all have a detrimental impact on childrens' health, well-being, development and ability to learn.
+(When there is a disclosure of domestic abuse, Operation Encompass can be contacted on 02045139990 for guidance Monday to Friday, 8am 1pm